czetsuya/kafka-client-training/README.md

 ## Running the Demo Application

-You can import all the projects in IntelliJ and create a Run Configuration for 2 projects:
+You can import all the projects in IntelliJ and create a Run Configuration for these 2 projects:
 - random-words-to-kafka-service
+- kafka-to-console-service

 Or you can build and run the projects in the terminal using the maven command.